-The Crow Wing County shoreline ordinance allows up to 25% of a lake lot to be impervious (total square footage of impervious items such as the house, shed, sidewalks, etc divided by the total lot size).
+The Cass and Crow Wing County shoreline ordinance allows up to 25% of a lake lot to be impervious (total square footage of impervious items such as the house, shed, sidewalk, etc divided by the total lot size).
 For example, a 100 ft wide x 1,000 ft deep lot = 100,000 sq. ft.
 To stay under 25% impervious, the total house + garage + sidewalk + driveway must remain below 25,000 square feet.
-Contact Crow Wing County Land Services Department with any questions (218-824-1010, landservices@crowwing.us).
+Those that live in Crow Wing County can contact Crow Wing County Land Services Department with any questions (218-824-1010, landservices@crowwing.us).
+Those that live in Cass County can contact Cass County Environmental Services Department with any questions (218-547-7241, cass.esd@co.cass.mn.us).

-Lakes with more than 15% impervious surface are required to have stormwater management.
 This map shows each parcel around the shoreline and its percent impervious surface.
 Parcels that are dark purple are the highest priority for stormwater management such as rain gardens, shoreline buffers and tree planting to minimize runoff into the lake.
 Large parcels that are light green could be candidates for easements for permanent protection.